-Angular is the go-to framework when creating a large enterprise website or a large-scale project with complex infrastructure.
+Angular is the go-to web frontend framework when creating a large enterprise website or a large-scale project with complex infrastructure.
 It’s also suitable for projects involving progressive web applications (PWA).

 Why do we use React

-React is undoubtedly our favorite frontend framework.
+React frontend framework is undoubtedly our favorite frontend framework.
 Here are why we love it: